open-telemetry/opentelemetry.io/content/en/docs/contributing/sig-practices.md

 one by a SIG approver:

-- Doc approver label such PRs with `sig:<name>` and tag the SIG `-approvers` group on that PR
+- Doc approver label such PRs with `sig:<name>` and tag the SIG `-approvers` group on that PR.
 - After a doc approver has reviewed and approved the PR, they can add the label [`sig-approval-missing`](https://github.com/open-telemetry/opentelemetry.io/labels/sig-approval-missing).
-  This signals to the SIG that they need to handle the PR
+  This signals to the SIG that they need to handle the PR.
-- If no SIG approval is given within a certain grace period (two weeks in general, but may be less in urgent cases), docs maintainer may use their own judgement to merge that PR
+- If no SIG approval is given within a certain grace period (two weeks in general, but may be less in urgent cases), docs maintainer may use their own judgement to merge that PR.

 ### PRs from bots

 PRs created by bots can be merged by the following practice:

-- PRs that auto-update versions in the registry can be fixed, approved and merged immediately
+- PRs that auto-update versions in the registry can be fixed, approved and merged immediately.
-- PRs that auto-update the versions of SDKs, zero-code instrumentations or the collector can be approved and merged except the corresponding SIG signals that merging should be postponed
+- PRs that auto-update the versions of SDKs, zero-code instrumentations or the collector can be approved and merged except the corresponding SIG signals that merging should be postponed.
 - PRs that auto-update the version of any specification often require updates to scripts for the CI checks to pass.
-In that case often [@chalin](https://github.com/chalin/) will handle that PR.
+In that case [@chalin](https://github.com/chalin/) will handle the PR.
 Otherwise those PRs can as well be approved and merged except the corresponding SIG signals that merging should be postponed.